HardMax71/Integr8sCode/README.md

 ### User Interface Components

-Our Svelte app includes:
+Svelte app includes:

-- **Code Editor**: A place to write or paste your Python code.
+- **Code Editor**: A place to write or paste Python code.
 - **Run Button**: Kick off the execution.
-- **Output Area**: See the results or errors from your script.
+- **Output Area**: See the results or errors from the script.
 - **Status Display**: Know if your script is queued, running, or done.

 ### State Management

-- **Stores**: We use Svelte's built-in stores to keep track of your script and its execution status.
+- **Stores**: Svelte's built-in stores are used to keep track of your script and its execution status.
-- **API Calls**: Functions that talk to our backend endpoints and handle responses smoothly.
+- **API Calls**: Functions that talk to backend endpoints and handle responses smoothly.
 </details>

 ## Kubernetes Integration

 ### Pod Setup

-- **Docker Image**: We use a lightweight Python image with just what we need.
+- **Docker Image**:Lightweight Python image with just what we need is used.
 - **Isolation**: Every script gets its own pod for security and reliability.
 - **Cleanup**: Once your script is done, the pod goes away to keep things tidy.